 e.
-Reputational risks:
+Reputational Risks

-This category identifies the risks related with a potential negative impact on the Group and its results due to behaviors that do not meet the expectations of the market and the various stakeholders, including those related to corruption and lack of integrity, as defined in the Group's Anti-Corruption Policy.
+This category includes risks associated with a potential negative impact on the Group's reputation and results, arising from conduct that fails to meet market expectations and the expectations of various stakeholders, including conduct related to corruption and lack of integrity, as defined in the Group's Anti-Corruption Policy.